gdalsanto/similarity-metrics-for-rirs/README.md

 The energy decay curve (EDC) at each frequency band $`\textrm{c} \in \mathcal{C}`$, $`\varepsilon_{\textrm{dB}}(t; f_\textrm{c})\,`$, is normalized to 0 dB to avoid emphasizing differences in noise level.

+## Dataset of measured RIRs
+We used a dataset of measured RIRs from a variable acoustics room [2], pre-processed to remove direct and early reflections, and segmented into 11 subsets based on the absorption configuration.
+For each partition, we randomly selected 25~RIRs, 5~RIRs for each of the 5 receiver positions.

 ### References

 ```[1] Dal Santo, G., Prawda, K., Schlecht, S. J., & Välimäki, V. (2024).
 Similarity Metrics For Late Reverberation. arXiv preprint arXiv:2408.14836.```